-As part of the Bryan's emergency management and preparedness planning, the City also identifies major employment centers, which include Colony Park, Tejas Center, Bryan Towne Center, and Park Hudson.
+As part of the Bryan's emergency management and preparedness planning, the City also identifies major employment centers within the City limits, which include Colony Park, Tejas Center, Bryan Towne Center, and Park Hudson.
 These are primarily retail centers, but some include office space and nearby residential as well.
-These locations are shown in Figure 3.7 in relation to the mapped floodplain; several of these centers are in or adjacent to high-risk flood areas.
+These locations are shown in Figure 3.8 in relation to the mapped floodplain; several of these centers are in or adjacent to high-risk flood areas.